 2. Learn a new skill.

 Research has shown it can take up to 18 calls to connect with a prospect.
 For most salespeople, this is probably not surprising news.
 Let’s think about this in terms that more people can picture.
 Imagine calling your doctor 18 times before you can reach the appointment desk.
 That’s a lot of time invested to simply get someone on the phone!
 The frustration to connect is something we can all relate to.

 Instead of spending that time on cold calling, learn something new that will pay dividends down the road.
 There are tons of free and paid ways to expand on an existing skill set or learn something new altogether.
 Here are a few ideas:

 - Canva has tutorials that can help you learn graphic design.
 A few basic design skills can make your online presence look more professional in the eyes of potential clients and help you stand out on social media.

 - Take a free Moz course to learn how to enhance your SEO, bringing more traffic to your website and more eyeballs to your brand.

 - Download Duolingo to learn another language or brush up on one.
 This can open up your potential client base to entire new communities.

 Have more than a couple of days gone by since you’ve posted anything?
 If so, it’s a good time to share something with your network.
 (Marketing automation can help with this, but few platforms will write content for you.
 OutboundEngine is one that does.)
-Check your Facebook business page, and maybe Instagram or Twitter if those are part of your social media plan.
+Check your Facebook business page, and maybe Instagram or LinkedIn if those are part of your social media plan.